dougrich/tokenerator/README.md

 ### Run locally

+#### Do Once

+1. Create a `config.json` based on `config.example.json` & give access to google compute by providing a `creds.json` which contains a google account code.
+You'll need to create the firebase account in google compute.
+2. Create a `config.auth.json` based on `config.auth.example.json`.
+Each provider will need to be setup with their own credentials.

+#### Developer Loop

+1. Start the containers with

 ```
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build
 ```

-After starting the containers, the part volumes should be mounted so it auto refreshes when making changes.

-Run
+2. Bundle the token parts

 ```
 cd tooling
 npm start -- bundle
 ```

-to update the token parts visible
+3. Make changes to either code (re-run docker-compose commands) or token parts (re-run bundling commands)

+#### Troubleshooting

+**Missing `ux/src/token-parts` or `api/src/token-parts`** - you're missing the output from the token parts bundle.
+Check that you ran step 2 of the developer loop.

 ### Part Development Checklist

+If you're adding a new part, run through this checklist:

 - [ ] Create artwork
-- [ ] Ensure layers are separate
+- [ ] Ensure layers are separate.
+Each layer needs to be a root level `g` tag in the SVG
-- [ ] Ensure each layer can be colored independently
+- [ ] Ensure each layer can be colored independently.
+Each layer will have the `fill` style element replaced with a new value.
-- [ ] Each layer needs a unique class attribute
+- [ ] Each layer needs a unique class attribute.
+This determines their name in the code & should be on the `g` element.
+It is saved as part of the token.